sam0x17/currencies/README.md

 - A painstakingly wrapped version of `primitive_types::U256` that implements many more useful `num-traits` and `num-integer` traits than what Parity includes with the `num-traits` feature, and are often required when working with amounts of a currency.
+- All provided currencies implement most useful `num-traits` and `num-integer` traits.
 - Thorough testing of all of the above.

 ## Future Work